-- (a) a reasonable consumer fully acquainted with the state and condition of the Defective Vehicles would not regard the Defective Vehicles as: - (i) acceptably fit for all the purposes for which goods of that kind are commonly supplied: - (ii) free from defects; and/or - (iii) safe; - (b) the Defendant breached the Acceptable Quality Guarantee (as defined at paragraph 30 of the Pleadings) provided for in section 54(1) of the ACL in respect of any Defective Vehicles supplied to Group Members on or after 1 January 2011; - 13.
-Whether, in respect of any Defective Vehicles supplied to Group Members on or after 1 January 2011: - (a) the Defendant represented that the Defective Vehicles were reasonably fit for the purpose of: - driving or permitting to be driven; - (ii) driving or permitting to be driven without being exposed to unnecessary danger or harm attributable to their construction; and/or - (iii) carrying passengers without exposing them to unnecessary danger or harm attributable to their construction with at least one
+- (a) a reasonable consumer fully acquainted with the state and condition of the Defective Vehicles would not regard the Defective Vehicles as: - (i) acceptably fit for all the purposes for which goods of that kind are commonly supplied. - (ii) free from defects; - (iii) safe.

-Takata Airbag; - (b) the Defective Vehicles were not fit for the purpose described in (a) above; - (c) the Defendant failed to comply with the Fit For Purpose Guarantee (as defined at paragraph 34 of the Pleadings) provided for in s 55 of the ACL; - (d) the Defective Vehicles would not have been acquired by a reasonable consumer fully acquainted with the nature and extent of the failure to comply with the Fit For Purpose Guarantee;
+- (b) the Defendant breached the Acceptable Quality Guarantee (as defined at paragraph 30 of the Pleadings) provided for in s 54(1) of the ACL in respect of any Defective Vehicles supplied to Group Members on or after 1 January 2011; - 13.
+Whether, in respect of any Defective Vehicles supplied to Group Members on or after 1 January 2011: - (a) the Defendant represented that the Defective Vehicles were reasonably fit for the purpose of: - (i) driving the Defective Vehicle or having the Defective Vehicle driven; and/or - (ii) driving the Defective Vehicle or having the Defective Vehicle driven without any danger inherent in its construction; - (b) the Defective Vehicles were not fit for the purpose described in (a) above; - (c) the Defendant failed to comply with the Fit For Purpose Guarantee (as defined at paragraph 34 of the Pleadings) provided for in s 55 of the ACL; - (d) the Defective Vehicles would not have been acquired by a reasonable consumer fully acquainted with the nature and extent of the failure to comply with the Fit For Purpose Guarantee; - (e) the Defective Vehicles are not of acceptable quality because they are unsafe: - (f) it was reasonably foreseeable that any Group Member who acquired a Manufacturer Supplied Defective Vehicle on or after 1 January 2011 would suffer loss or damage as a result of the failure to comply with the Fit For Purpose Guarantee. - 14.
+Whether the Defendant is liable to pay damages pursuant to section 271 of the ACL to Group Members to whom it supplied Defective Vehicles on or after 1 January 2011; - 15.
+Whether, during the Relevant Period, the Defendant made Representations (as defined at paragraph 41 of the Pleadings) to prospective purchasers (including the Group Members) that the Defective Vehicles were safe to drive.

-- (e) the Defective Vehicles are not of acceptable quality because they are unsafe; - (f) it was reasonably foreseeable that any Group Member who acquired a Manufacturer Supplied Defective Vehicle on or after 1 January 2011 would suffer loss or damage as a result of the failure to comply with the Fit For Purpose Guarantee. - 14.
-Whether the Defendant is liable to pay damages pursuant to section 271 and section 272 of the ACL to Group Members to whom it supplied Defective Vehicles on or after 1 January 2011; - 15.
-Whether, during the Relevant Period, the Defendant engaged in Misleading Conduct (as defined at paragraph 42 of the Pleadings); to prospective purchasers (including the Group Members) that the Defective Vehicles were safe to drive. - 16.
-Whether the Misleading Conduct was: - (a) false or misleading in contravention of section 53(a) of the TPA and/or section 29(1)(a) of the ACL; - (b) misleading or deceptive, or likely to mislead or deceive, in contravention of section 52 of the TPA and/or section 18 of the ACL; - (c) misleading as to the nature, the characteristics and/or the suitability for purpose of the Defective Vehicles in contravention of section 55 of the TPA and/or section 33 of the ACL; - 16A.
-Whether it can be inferred that each Group Member relied on the Misleading Conduct in purchasing their respective Defective Vehicle; - 17.
-Whether the Defendant engaged in Unconscionable Conduct (as defined at paragraph 49 of the Pleadings) in connection with the supply or possible supply of goods to a person in contravention of section 51AB of the TPA and/or section 21 of the ACL:- - 18.
-Whether the Group Members are entitled to recover from the Defendant: - (a) compensation pursuant to section 87 of the TPA and/or section 237 of the ACL; and/or

-(b) loss or damage pursuant to section 82 of the TPA and/or section 236 of the ACL.
+- 16. Whether the Representation was: - (a) false or misleading in contravention of section 53(a) of the TPA and/or section 29(1)(a) of the ACL; - (b) misleading or deceptive, or likely to mislead or deceive, in contravention of section 52 of the TPA and/or section 18 of the ACL; - (c) misleading as to the nature, the characteristics and/or the suitability for purpose of the Defective Vehicles in contravention of section 55 of the TPA and/or section 33 of the ACL. - 17.
+Whether the Defendant engaged in unconscionable conduct in connection with the supply or possible supply of goods to a person in contravention of section 51AB of the TPA and/or section 21 of the ACL. - 18.
+Whether the Group Members are entitled to recover from the Defendant: - (a) compensation pursuant to section 87 of the TPA and/or section 237 of the ACL; and/or - (b) loss or damage pursuant to section 82 of the TPA and/or section 236 of the ACL.